-- Intel, LANDesk, and Pentium are registered trademarks of Intel Corporation. - IBM and OS/2 are registered trademarks of International Business Machines. - Symbios is a registered trademark of Symbios Logic Corporation. - Windows and MS-DOS are registered trademarks of Microsoft Corporation. - Sound Blaster AWE32 and SB16 are trademarks of Creative Technology Ltd. - Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated.
+- Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated. - Adaptec, AHA, EZ-SCSI, and AIC is a registered trademark of Adaptec, Inc. - Sound Blaster, SB16, AWE32, AWE64D and SB-LINK are trademarks of Creative Technology Ltd. - Intel, LANDesk, and Pentium are registered trademarks of Intel Corporation. - IBM and OS/2 are registered trademarks of International Business Machines. - Windows and MS-DOS are registered trademarks of Microsoft Corporation. - Trend and ChipAwayVirus are trademarks of Trend Micro, Inc.

-The product name and revision number are both printed on the board itself.
-Manual revisions are released for each board design represented by the digit before and after the period of the manual revision number.
+The product name and revision number are both printed on the product itself.
+Manual revisions are released for each product design represented by the digit before and after the period of the manual revision number.
 Manual updates are represented by the third digit in the manual revision number.